 Access to HE Courses

 This one year course is aimed at adults who have been out of education for at least two years and would like to go on to study a Higher Education course.

 Most FE colleges require students to have already achieved grades 9 - 4 GCSE grades in Maths and English GCSE before they start the course.
 Some colleges may offer a Pre-Access year for students to achieve their Maths and English GCSEs.

 Access courses are offered in a range of different subject areas and can lead on to degrees in teaching, nursing, social work, psychology and engineering.

 Is Access to HE for you?

 Higher education in FE

-Colleges offer a vocational Higher National Certificate (HNC) or Higher National Diploma (HND) either full time or part time alongside a job or a Higher Apprenticeship.
+Some FE Colleges offer HE vocational courses such as the BTEC Higher National Certificate HNC or Higher National Diploma HND courses.
+These are either full time or part time alongside a job or as part of a Higher Apprenticeship.
+They can be studied in a broad range of areas from photography to health and social care or business.
 These courses can lead on to the second year of a full time degree or to career development in a job.

 Some universities also offer higher education courses such as Foundation Degrees which are delivered at a college.
 Usually these are two years full time and focus on a specific job or profession.
 They can lead directly on to the final year of a degree course in the subject area.